alexmyczko/autoexec.bat/Documents/debian-packaging.md

 You will find `licensecheck -r . | grep -v UNKNOWN` useful during the writing of `debian/copyright`.

 `$ debuild`

+If you want to build without tests, prepend your command with `DEB_BUILD_OPTIONS=nocheck`.
+Use `-S` to only build the source package.

 When things are built you should check the package using